BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 Below, in blue, new pods are created in response to the peak.
 ![pods created in response to the peak](/images/posts/2020-12-08-three-years-running-kubernetes/Screenshot-from-2020-10-08-15-06-38_1.png)

 This is obviously not a good way of managing resources, as we waste them as soon as the load balances.
+This waste effect is amplified with the load: the more pods we have, the more we waste.

+You can see it in this graph that shows the number of CPU reserved but not consumed:
 ![](/images/posts/2020-12-08-three-years-running-kubernetes/Screenshot-from-2020-10-08-15-57-43.png)

-This waste effect is amplified with the load: the more pods we have, the more we waste.
+We consume more CPU during peaks and therefore, we use more efficiently the reservations that do not have time to move, because we do not yet have scale-up.
+As soon as the new pods added in response to the peak are `Ready`, 40% of CPU are wasted again.

 We don’t have a viable solution to solve this.

-We’re thinking about reducing scale-up duration, so we won’t need those spare resources while adding new pods.
+We’re thinking about reducing scale-up duration to 10 seconds, so we won’t need these additional resources while we launch new pods.
 This is a challenge as the scaling mechanism is composed of several tools and changing only one of them can have catastrophic behavior on the cluster stability.
 This huge subject will need its own dedicated blogpost...

 ### Long downscale durations